The Weihrauch degree of finding Nash equilibria in multiplayer games: Roots of polynomials

 For the third, we observe that if there is any solution to $\bigwedge_{i \leq k} P_i(\overline{x}) \geq 0$ within $\uint^n$, then every representative sample for $P_0,P_1,\ldots,P_k$ contains a solution.
 By Theorem~\ref{theo:cad}, $\aouc^*$ lets us obtain a representative sample.
 Non-solutions will eventually be recognized as such, which is why $\bigsqcup_{n \in \mathbb{N}} \C_n$ can identify a correct solution from finitely many candidates.
 As shown in \cite{pauly-kihara2-mfcs}, it holds that $\left ( \bigsqcup_{n \in \mathbb{N}} \C_n \right) \star \aouc^* \equivW \aouc^\diamond$. \end{proof}

 We are now prepared to prove our upper bound for the Weihrauch degree of finding Nash equilibria in multiplayer games:

-\begin{corollary} $\Nash \leqW \aouc^\diamond$. \begin{proof} We say that a strategy profile is supported on a set $S$ of actions if every action outside of $S$ has probably $0$ in the strategy profile, and for every player the expected payoff for actions in $S$ is at least as much as for every other action.
+\begin{corollary} $\Nash \leqW \aouc^\diamond$. \begin{proof} A strategy profile is a set of strategies for all players which fully specify all actions in a game.
+We say that a strategy profile is supported on a set $S$ of actions if every action outside of $S$ has probability $0$ in the strategy profile, and for every player the expected payoff for actions in $S$ is at least as much as for every other action.
 A strategy profile is a Nash equilibrium iff it is supported on some set $S$.

 For a fixed set $S$ (for which there are only finitely many candidates), the property of being a strategy profile on it can be expressed as a multivariate polynomial system of inequalities.
-By compactness we can detect if such a system has no solution in $\uint^n$.
+By compactness, we can detect if such a system has no solution in $\uint^n$.
 This means that $\left ( \bigsqcup_{n \in \mathbb{N}} \C_n \right)$ can be used to select a set $S$ with the property that some strategy profile is supported on it.
 We know from Nash's theorem that such a set $S$ must exist.

 Once we have selected a suitable $S$, we invoke $\mathrm{BPIneq}$ to actually get a strategy profile supported on it.
 This is a Nash equilibrium, as desired.
 We thus get (taking into account Corollary \ref{corr:cadmain}): \end{proof} \end{corollary}